FAQs

 As with most festivals we do not offer refunds.

-But you are able to sell your tickets via Tixel.
-Please note you can sell using your confirmation email.
+But you are able to sell your ticket.

-Please note there is a £10 admin charge payable to Out & Wild if you want to change names on tickets.
+Please note there is a £15 admin charge payable to Out & Wild for changing names (which you must do) just email us info@outandwild.co.uk

 We do believe that Festival is best enjoyed as a full weekend experience, but we will have a limited amount of day tickets that go on sale in April/May for Saturday only.